Skip to main content

 Testosterone influences these stages in several ways.
 Optimal levels support the integrity of the sleep architecture, promoting adequate time in both deep NREM and REM sleep.
 When testosterone is suboptimal, individuals often report difficulty falling asleep, frequent awakenings, and a general feeling of non-restorative sleep, indicating a disruption in these critical phases.

-The connection between hormonal balance and is not merely anecdotal; it is rooted in the fundamental neurobiology of sleep regulation.
+The connection between hormonal balance and sleep quality is not merely anecdotal; it is rooted in the fundamental neurobiology of sleep regulation.
 Understanding this foundational relationship is the first step toward addressing the underlying causes of sleep disturbances and reclaiming a sense of well-being.

 Intermediate